GRADUATE STUDENT RESOURCES

 There is a $25 application fee for all re-entry applicants.
 The application fee can be submitted upon submission of the graduate re-entry application.

-Continuous Enrollment Policy Waiver
+Continuous Enrollment Policy Waiver Request

 According to Georgia State University policy, students in all graduate programs must maintain enrollment totaling six hours (or more) overall consecutive three semester periods (including summers).
 In other words, the total enrollment of the current term plus the two terms preceding it must add to six hours or more at all times.
 The status of all students will be checked by the midpoint of each term for compliance with the continuous enrollment requirement.
 Any student whose enrollment is out of compliance will receive a registration hold preventing all current and future registration.
 Those students will be notified by an e-mail message sent to their official Georgia State e-mail account.
 In order to graduate, students must be actively enrolled in the program of study during the semester in which they finish degree requirements for graduation.
-To access the continuous enrollment policy waiver request, click the link.
+To access the continuous enrollment policy waiver request form, click the form link.

 Petition to Transfer Graduate Credit